Guidelines for Implementing and Auditing Differentially Private Systems: Introduction

 Datasets can provide a wealth of information to social scientists, statisticians and economists.
 However, data sharing is often restricted due to privacy concerns for users whose records are contained in the data.
 Differential privacy is the current gold standard in protecting their privacy while allowing for statistical computations on their data.
 It requires the careful addition of noise into computations over the data; the noise is designed to mask the effects of any one individual on the outcome of the computation.

-The purpose of this whitepaper is to produce an initial set of ``best practices" for testing, debugging, and code review of differential privacy implementations.
+The purpose of this whitepaper is to produce an initial set of ``best practices'' for testing, debugging, and code review of differential privacy implementations.
 To the best of our knowledge, such principles have not been codified before, but are necessary due to the increasing adoption of differential privacy for data sharing.

-Data sharing organizations can provide differentially private access to tabular data as does the U.S. Census \citep{topdown} or they can create \emph{systems} to allow external researchers to construct more flexible and precise differentially private analyses.
-In this paper we focus on the latter.
+Data sharing organizations can provide differentially private access to pre-computed tabular data, as does the U.S. Census Bureau \citep{topdown}, or they can create \emph{systems} to allow external researchers to construct custom differentially private analyses.
+In this paper we focus on the latter, although the design principles can be applied to both approaches.

 Differential privacy platforms and languages \citep{pinq,Roy10Airavat,gupt,psidp,ectelo,Fuzz,Dfuzz,AFuzz,Fuzzi} simplify the construction of differentially private data analyses by providing API calls that allow users to specify the computations they want to perform from a limited menu.
 The platforms add appropriate amounts of noise into those computations and track the overall privacy risk of those data accesses.
 Granting the correctness of the platforms themselves, the correctness of the programs implemented within those platforms is guaranteed.